al-van/javascript/README.md

 # javascript
-i need help fast in adding  search engine in javascript.
+i need help fast in adding search engine in javascript so i can add people name and comment.